-PyCharm > Run > “A07-RSar”
+PyCharm > Run > A08-RSar

-For this assignment and based on the limitations placed on the inputs of the user, I intend to limit my test cases to expected errors and a few valid input types (Figure 16).
+For this assignment and based on the limitations placed on the inputs of the user, I intend to limit my test cases to key deltas from prior assignment and a single happy user journey.
+Namely exception handling (Figure 16).